5 Ways to Build Better Relationships on Facebook

 For example; Leonard thank you so much for your comment we appreciate you!

 What this tells Leonard is that you took the time to include a personal touch.
-This may seem trivial to you but we assure you this little bit goes a long way.
+This may seem trivial to you but I assure you this little extra effort goes a long way.

 Involve your Audience, Everywhere!